nijikokun/the-zen-approach/README.md

 3. Learn from your mistakes, however small or big, admit them; It's okay, we all make them.
 4. If it does not affect performance, or does not affect the outcome, it is aesthetic.
    It cannot be right or wrong.
-5. No trailing commas in lists or dictionaries (hash).
-6. Use semi-colons, if only for your sanity.

 ## Whitespace